samuelnovaes/routerfy/README.md

 		res.send('I am foo.js')
 	})

-	//It must be exports.router to work properly, if not, this file will be ignored exports.router = router
+	//It must be exports._router to work properly, if not, this file will be ignored exports._router = router
 ```

 ## Generated routes